Letter to Investors – Sep’24 – Extracts

 The latest Union Budget increased the rates of long-term capital gains on sale of listed equity shares from 10% to 12.5% and that of short-term capital gains from 15% to 20%.
 This is going to reduce after tax annual returns from equities by 0.25%-0.75% assuming a band of 10%-20% p.a. long term returns.
 Before getting disappointed, however, we should remember that capital gains tax is applicable only on realised capital gains.
 If we do not sell or sell less often, the present value of this higher tax will be insignificant.
 Thankfully, over last 12 years our portfolio turnover has been less than 5% p.a.
 Long-term holders of stocks need not worry about the increased capital gains taxes.

-Proceeds from buybacks will be now be treated as dividends and taxed at maximum marginal rate of tax (36%+ for most promoters).
+Proceeds from buybacks will be now treated as dividends and taxed at maximum marginal rate of tax (36%+ for most promoters).
 When done at a low share price, buybacks enhance shareholder value.
 Until now buybacks were taxed at a lower rate than dividends in the hands of recipients.
 Most buybacks in India, therefore, were being done for this tax arbitrage (to promoters) even at very high prices – harmful for remaining shareholders.
 Hopefully this misallocation will stop as promoters will pay same personal tax whether its buyback or dividends.
 Those doing buybacks now, hopefully, will do them for the right reason.

 Bank Deposits lagging Loan Growth